 Most of us know that good nutrition is important for good health.
-However, when we hear buzzwords such as "calcium deficiency" or learn that a new multivitamin just hit the shelves, it can make us wonder if the food we're eating is enough.
-Hint: It likely is.
+However, when we hear claims such as "immune booster" or learn that a new supplement just hit the shelves, it can make us wonder if the food we're eating is enough.

-Taking a daily dose of any of the single minerals, vitamins or multivitamin/mineral supplements that line the shelves of supermarkets and drug stores can be tempting.
-According to the 2020 - 2025 Dietary Guidelines for Americans, "Nutritional needs should be met primarily from foods and beverages — specifically nutrient-dense foods and beverages.
-A healthy dietary pattern consists of nutrient-dense forms of foods and beverages across all food groups, in recommended amounts, and within calorie limits."
-While there may be a need to supplement our diet at certain times in our lives, the safety of taking a supplement also needs to be considered.
-Too much of some vitamins and minerals can cause health issues; and, therefore, recommended levels should not be exceeded.
+Taking a daily dose of any of the single minerals, vitamins or multivitamin/mineral supplements that line the shelves of supermarkets and drug stores may be tempting.
+However, according to the 2020 - 2025 Dietary Guidelines for Americans, "Nutritional needs should be met primarily from foods and beverages — specifically nutrient-dense foods and beverages."

-Other groups who may require additional supplementation include people who are taking certain medications or have a health condition that changes how their body uses nutrients, and individuals who have been told by their doctor they have a specific nutrient deficiency.
+Other groups who may require additional supplementation include people who are taking certain medications or have had gastric bypass surgery or have other health conditions that change how their body uses nutrients.

 Your doctor can order tests to help determine if taking a supplement would benefit you.
 The results might show that you are low in a certain nutrient or you might discover that you're doing just fine.
 Additionally, a registered dietitian nutritionist can help you evaluate the foods you eat and make recommendations to meet your personal needs.
 Be sure to consider your individual situation and consult a doctor or an RDN before considering supplements.